 An example of Centre for Innovative Craftsmanship (CIT) is the CIT in health care technologies, located in the province of Limburg.
 Created on the bases of the previous Lifetec centre, it focuses on non-medical and nursing activities (e.g. providing care for elderly or disabled people).
 The CIT main aim is to bring firms and MBO institutions together, in order to give individuals the necessary skills to use emerging non-clinical care technologies such as remote monitoring, home-base care, and electronic patient records.
-The CIT offers a range of courses at the vocational MBO level, including new modules in existing courses for health sector workers; developing a new Care Technician course; continuing education for existing health care employees; continuing education for teachers on the relevant courses; and developed a new concept of working and learning in care: involving MBO students in applied research and business R&D projects; and working with schools and social media to publicise health care occupations.
+The CIT offers a range of courses at the vocational MBO level, including new modules in existing courses for health sector workers; developing a new Care Technician course; continuing education for existing health care employees; continuing education for teachers on the relevant courses; and developing new supervisory forms for work placements in the care sector.
+The CIT has also developed a new concept of working and learning in care: involving MBO students in applied research and business R&D projects; and working with schools and social media to publicise health care occupations.